-30 Ways to Save at the Grocery Store—Without Coupons!
+30 Shopping Hacks to Save Money at the Grocery Store

 For everyone else, you don't need to take out a small loan to get what you need at the grocery store if coupons just aren't your thing.
 There are some simple and easy tricks that can add up—big-time!
-Master the ideas below and then avoid these 23 Scams and Sneaky Tricks at the Grocery Store while you're at it!
+Master the ideas below and then avoid these 25 Grocery Shopping Mistakes Making You Gain Weight.

 Shop the Farm

 Don't let all the food you buy at the store go to waste!
 Pick a date every week that you shop—and do your meal prep immediately after.
 Plan on keeping a lot of those meals in the freezer, too, so they keep longer.
 "It's not only a great way to save money but also keeps you on track with your eating plan during the week," says Berry.
 Not sure where or how to start with such a big change in your routine?
-Then don't miss our guide to Meal Prep Sunday: 25 Tips to Cook Once, Eat for a Week!
+Then don't miss 30 Foods to Meal Prep on Sunday for Healthy Eating During the Week.